 """

-Stop all running servers i.e., Duck main server, Force HTTPS server & Django server.
+Stop all running servers i.e., Duck main server, HTTPS redirect server & Django server.

 Args:

-stop_force_https_server (bool): Whether to stop Force HTTPS redirect microapp.
+stop_https_redirect_server (bool): Whether to stop HTTPS redirect microapp server.

 log_to_console (bool): Whether to an exit message log to console.